What is SpaceProjects.uk?

 Tell me more…

 The key to making this a success is you being proactive and thorough in communicating with your university.
-Your university will want to make sure that the scope of the project fulfills the intended learning outcomes for your project module, and you’ll have to find an academic supervisor before you can apply to a project.
+Your university will want to make sure that the scope of the project fulfils the intended learning outcomes for your project module, and you’ll have to find an academic supervisor before you can apply to a project.
 This could take a while, so start the conversations early!

-- Deadline for project selection
+- Deadline for project selection/definition in your research module

-- Rough start/end dates of the project
+- Rough start/end dates of your research module

 We recommend talking to your module lead and your head of department.
 Your department may already have specific rules in place for this sort of collaboration so it’s worth researching these beforehand.